bbretttt/SQL_and_Tableau/README.md

 ## Welcome to this example project.

-Here is an analysis of a Brazilian ecommerce seller called Magist and whether it is a good strategic fit.
+A dummy analysis of a Brazilian ecommerce seller called Magist and whether it is a good strategic fit.